orangegroove/OGCoreDataStack/README.md

 ## To whom it may concern

-This is not the be-all and end-all library for Core Data.
-For that, you might want to check out something more comprehensive, like [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).
-It is, however, intended to cover most use-cases, favor convention of configuration, and simply make your life easier.
+This library is intended to cover most use-cases, favor convention of configuration, and simply make your life easier.
 It's probably not for you if you have some special requirements, e.g., a complex setup with multiple managed object models.
+For something that covers all your bases, you might want to check out [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).

 ## Setup